 All in all, while there are some specific reasons you may want one thing or another, I think magazine capacity is trivial in a turkey gun.

 Choosing the right action is a matter of personal preference, as most turkey hunts are over with one shot, two at most.
 If you need three, it’s probably going to be a bad day.
 Here are some thoughts to help you decide.
 Semi Automatic actions are best for recoil-sensitive shooters.
 The downside is they are noisier to load than pump and break actions and they do not withstand dirt and abuse as well as the latter two options.
+Additionally, some of the semi-automatic guns, especially in 20 gauge and smaller, can have a hard time cycling certain turkey loads.
+While the automatic reload is a nice feature when it works, it’s also less reliable than a pump or break action.

 Break actions action allow for a longer barrel in the same overall length as a shorter barrel pump and semi-auto.
 A break action also allows for silent loading.
 I once blew it on a bird because I forgot to load my gun until I got into the woods.
 Little did I know that where I chose to rack my slide was right underneath a roosted bird.
 You live and you learn.